LilaKelland/Ravelry-Recommender-Engine/README.md

 Monday
 * 22
-* 22.5- more feature engineering - 2nd content based
+* 23 - more feature engineering -  content based - start downloading data for collaborative
-* 23
+* 24 -
+* 25 - keep tweaking content based
-* 24 - collaborative filtering (Item Based) - start investigating RBM??
+* 26 - collaborative filtering (Item Based) - start investigating RBM??
-* 25
-* 26 - hybrid content based and colaborative filtering
+* Sat 27 - hybrid content based and colaborative filtering
-* Sat
-* 27 - final model complete ( would LOVE to be able to add in yarn filters for recommendation)
+*  - final model complete ( would LOVE to be able to add in yarn filters for recommendation)
 * 28 - repo clean up and buffer time (model tuning if have time)

 Monday